What to Bring to a Job Interview: 9 Tips

 Don’t try though to poke your references to the interviews at the first minutes of your conversation.
 First of all, not each of them checks references generally.
 Take out references only if you’re asked to provide them.

 We do advise you to take 3 professional references, not more or less.
 It’s obligatory to provide the name of company and contact information.

-So-called portfolio, created from various data, which demonstrates the results of your work, showed in layouts, schemes, or drawings to other people.
+A so-called portfolio, created from various data, which demonstrates the results of your work, shown in layouts, schemes, or drawings to other people.
 The portfolio is appropriate for any creative job – anything from artists to architects.
 For applicants, who want to demonstrate their experience, the cover letter is very important too.

 You never know if your interview would want you to show a brief presentation, based on your portfolios and other documentation as well.